rahulMehndiratta2602/Linear-Rebuild/README.md

 # Rebuilding Linear.app's homepage with Next.js and Tailwind

-**NOTE:** I am NOT affiliated with [Linear.app](https://linear.app/), but just really like their website, and think rebuilding this with Tailwind can teach a lot to people.
+**NOTE:** I am NOT affiliated with [Linear.app](https://linear.app/), but just really like their website, and think rebuilding this with Tailwind for learning purposes.
 All of the images in `/public/img` are owned by Linear, they are only used as teaching material here.

 ## Running this project